When you purchase through links on our site, we may earn a commission. Here’s how it works.

 It’s best to ask your vet about your dog’s diet.
 And if you’re unsure about your dog’s breed, consider doing a canine DNA test.

-When it is time to switch to an adult food, make sure you do it slowly.
-You’ll want to transition your dog’s food over multiple days and watch for any upset stomach issues.
-To learn how to adjust a dog’s diet correctly, read our full article on how to safely change your dog’s food.
+When it is time to switch to adult food, make sure you do it slowly.
+You’ll want to transition over multiple days and watch for any upset stomach issues.
+To learn the correct way to adjust your dog’s diet, read our full article on how to change your dog’s food safely.